volosovich/myVideoApp-backend/readme.md

 npm start
 ```

-REMEMBER.
+REMEMBER!
 You need to preinstall mongodb to your local computer or server.
 Create db, collection and fill mock data from mock.json to collection.
 I used mongobuster app for Mac.
 Or you can create your own data using scheme in server.js

 ### Make your changes in server.js